rafaelsguerra/information_retrieval/README.md

 # Information retrieval

-Inside this repository, there are exercises made while I was studying Information Retrieval discipline, class of 2019.1, at the Federal University of Campina Grande (UFCG)
+Inside this repository, there are exercises made while I was attending to Information Retrieval class, 2019.1, at the Federal University of Campina Grande (UFCG)